Is Cape Point really the meeting place of the two oceans ?

 Various species of game including baboon and rare antelope called Bontebok.

 The drive to Cape Point also includes a photo stop at a the top of Chapman’s Peak Drive to enjoy the views, and a visit to the African Penguin colony at Boulder’s Beach, Simon’s Town.
-Lunch is taken at a suitable restaurant with amazing views, en route.
+Lunch will be booked for you, at a suitable restaurant with amazing views, en route.

-(C) After your visit to Cape Point AND the Cape of Good Hope, you can finish the tour with a stop over at a winery in the Constantia Wine Region, or you can visit a local micro-brewery, on your way back into Town.
+After your visit to Cape Point AND the Cape of Good Hope, you can finish the tour with a stop over at a winery in the Constantia Wine Region, OR you can visit a local micro-brewery, on your way back into Town.

 Our experience has shown that people like to spend longer at Cape Point and the Cape of Good Hope, so we do not usually include Kirstenbosch Botanical Gardens in these tours.
 We recommend that one does the Gardens as part of a city tour, or as a full day tour on it’s own for people who are botanists or birdwatchers.